Empowering refugees in urban settings in Jordan.

 - Support and expand community mobilization and self-management among refugees and Jordanians in urban host communities; and

 - Improve access to reproductive health and HIV services.

-CBSR IV’s community mobilization component engages and empowers urban refugees through community dialogue, decision-making and raising awareness.
-The program pairs with a number of community support committees (CSCs) to bring together diverse community representatives to discuss the major concerns and needs of the community, as well as to set action plans to address those needs.
-CSCs have facilitated a number of events, including awareness sessions on specific health issues, remedial education classes, skills-building workshops, child protection, sexual and gender based violence (SGBV) and data protection.
-To further enhance the community mobilization component, 30 percent of all activity beneficiaries are Jordanian participants, which helps to further bridge the cultural divide and strengthen relations between refugees and the Jordanian host community.
-Educational services, which provide 350 non-Syrian refugees with school supplies, kits, and paid tuition fees, are another aspect of the community mobilization component.
+CBSR IV’s community mobilization component engaged and empowered urban refugees through community dialogue, decision-making and raising awareness.
+The program paired with a number of community support committees (CSCs) to bring together diverse community representatives to discuss the major concerns and needs of the community, as well as to set action plans to address those needs.
+CSCs facilitated a number of events, including awareness sessions on specific health issues, remedial education classes, skills-building workshops, child protection, sexual and gender based violence (SGBV) and data protection.
+To further enhance the community mobilization component, 30 percent of all activity beneficiaries were Jordanian participants, which helped to further bridge the cultural divide and strengthen relations between refugees and the Jordanian host community.
+Educational services, which provided 350 non-Syrian refugees with school supplies, kits, and paid tuition fees, were another aspect of the community mobilization component.

-The CBSR IV program also works with two CBOs in Amman and Zarqa that provide Syrian and Iraqi refugees working as commercial sex workers (CSWs) and men who have sex with men (MSM) with essential services that improve and empower them to maintain their physical and mental well-being through improved awareness and access to services.
-Through counselors and peer educators, CSWs and MSM have access to psychosocial counselling, drop-in centers, medical testing for HIV/AIDS/STDs and pertinent health information, as well as potential referral for health services provided by the MoH.
+The CBSR IV program also worked with two CBOs in Amman and Zarqa that provided Syrian and Iraqi refugees working as commercial sex workers (CSWs) and men who have sex with men (MSM) with essential services that empowered them to maintain their physical and mental well-being through improved awareness and access to services.
+Through counselors and peer educators, CSWs and MSM had access to psychosocial counselling, drop-in centers, medical testing for HIV/AIDS/STDs and pertinent health information, as well as potential referral for health services provided by the MoH.